funivan/PhpStorm-Refactoring-Plugin/src/com/funivan/phpstorm/refactoring/UnimportClass/README.md

 # Unimport class
 ## Why?
-This quick fix is usefull when you want to copy your code to other source (ex: send to your friend, copy to examples).
+This quick fix is useful when you want to copy your code to another source (ex: send to your friend, copy to examples).
-And it is very annoying to copy/move use statements.
+And it is very annoying to copy/move "use statements".

 ## How to use
-1. Select target class
+1. Select a target class.
-2. Run intention
+2. Run an intention.

 ## I/O